philippbauch/performance-of-api-composition/README.md

 The gateways and frontend in any case remain on your local machine.

-NOTE: This project has been developed and tested on a machine running macOS.
-I'm not quite sure if everything works fine on other operating system.
+> NOTE: The frontend of this project has been
+> developed and tested in the Chrome browser.
+> Some things might not work as in intended in
+> other browsers.

 ## Prerequisits

+To be able to run the project on your computer, make sure you have the following components installed and set up:
+* docker
+* docker-compose
-docker, docker-compose, node
+* node

 ## Run with services deployed on AWS